 Divination

 Shamans often use various forms of divination to gain insights into the future, diagnose spiritual illnesses, or find solutions to community problems.
 Methods can include reading natural signs, casting objects like bones or stones, or direct communication with spirits.
+Please note that there are many more modern practices described here that often are not found in the ancient siberian practice.
+Though it is our approach to share knowledge about different healing methods.

 In the realm of spiritual practices and shamanism, divination is a means to gain insight, guidance, or understanding regarding questions or situations.
 These are some of the divination tools, such as oracle cards and stones, along with others that are commonly used: